mondo1492/overage_billing/README.md

       * Writeoffs - where finance could view bills that have been written off, by whom, and why.
         * Made assumption that Finance would not be able to override a writeoff.
       * Ready To Bill - where Finance would actually send the bill to the customer
       * Billed - where finance could see the (hypothetical) status of whether a bill has been paid.
-Functionality could be added to mark bill as 'closed'.
+Functionality could be added to mark bill as 'closed' as well as adding billing amount to a customer's outstanding balance.
     4. Implementing Sales and Success
       * Because Sales and Success have the same process for writing off or approving bills, their functionality is identical.
         * TODO: Dry up code by reusing duplicate code.